adel-bz/Server-Auto-Config/README.md

 After a successful run, if you changed the SSH port, the next connection from Ansible must use that port (configure inventory or `ansible_ssh_port` / SSH config accordingly).
 A failure to connect on port 22 can mean the new port is in effect.

+The SSH role validates configuration changes with `sshd -t`, allows the configured port through UFW when UFW is installed, and notifies a restart handler.
+On Ubuntu 24.04 with `ssh.socket` active, the handler reloads systemd to regenerate the socket configuration and restarts both `ssh.socket` and `ssh.service`; otherwise it restarts the SSH service.
+The playbook then resets the SSH connection and verifies access on the configured port before starting the second play.
+Any external firewall must also allow that port.

+If an older run changed `sshd_config` without restarting SSH, rerun the updated playbook using the port the server still listens on for the initial connection.
+Keep your local inventory and variable values when updating the development branch.

 ## Variable reference

 All user-configurable variables are listed in **`playbook/group_vars/all.yml`**.